herotc/hero-rotation/README.md

 - Two smaller icons above the previous one that shows the useful CDs/OffGCD-Abilities to use.
 - One medium icon on the left that shows every abilities that should be cycled (i.e. multi-dotting).
 - One medium-small icon on the upper-left that do proposals about situational abilities (trinkets, potions, ...).
+- Toggles to turn On/Off the CDs or AoE to adjust the rotation according to the needs (the addon can be disabled this way aswell).

 Every rotations are based on [SimulationCraft](http://simulationcraft.org/) [Action Priority Lists](https://github.com/simulationcraft/simc/wiki/ActionLists).